-NOTICE: On dual battery installations, there is a VSR installed that will allow the engine to charge the second battery.
-If the battery is discharged below 9.5V DC, the VSR will not charge the battery.
-For the engine to charge the batteries in this scenario, the battery switch will need to be placed in the COMBINE BATTERIES position until a sufficient charge is supplied to the battery to raise its voltage above 9.5V DC.
-At that time, the battery switch should be returned to the ON position.
+NOTICE: The VSR will allow the port engine to charge the house battery.
+If the house battery is discharged below 9.5V DC, the VSR will not charge the battery.
+For the engine to charge the batteries in this scenario, the battery switch will need to be placed in the "1&2" position until a sufficient charge is supplied to the battery to raise its voltage above 9.5V DC.
+At that time, the battery switch should be returned to the "2" position.